Shoulder Injury Exercises 101: Shoulder Tendonitis Exercises To Avoid & Rotator Cuff Exercises To Avoid

 When someone has pain in their shoulder, they might try a variety of treatment options to take care of the discomfort.
 These could include over the counter pain medications, heating pads, or ice packs.
 Furthermore, there are several exercises that people should avoid if they have been diagnosed with shoulder tendonitis.

-If someone has been diagnosed with shoulder tendonitis, there are several exercises that they should avoid.
+However, do you know which shoulder impingement exercises to avoid?
 In general, people need to give their shoulder a rest so that the muscles have time to recover.
 Some of the exercises that people should stay away from include:

 - Throwing a ball in an overhead fashion, particularly heavy balls